 State Law Guide · Updated January 2026

-If you paid off your loan early, you're owed a GAP refund.
-Most people never claim it.
+If you paid off your loan early, you may be owed a GAP refund.

-South Carolina GAP/VSC Refund Demand Rights
+South Carolina GAP Insurance Refund Guide

 Under South Carolina Guaranteed Asset Protection Act, South Carolina consumers who pay off auto loans early are entitled to pro-rata GAP and warranty refunds.
 Dealers who fail to comply face Regulatory enforcement plus actual damages.